Schedule a Visit!

 Meals and Lodging

-- High school student in grades 10–12 join in for only $10 per student for the first two nights!
+- High school students in grades 10–12 can join in for only $10 per student for the first two nights!
 (Third night is an additional $10.)
 Come alone or in groups.
 (Each student should fill out his own application form.)

 - Students in grades 7–9 must stay with sponsors or parents, but may participate in all activities for $10.